 Urban and Industrial Activities in Thessaloniki, Greece

-The western part of Thessaloniki is degraded, in terms of socio-economic and environmental development.
+The western part of Thessaloniki is degraded, in terms of socio economic and environmental development.
 Odour pollution is one of the major reasons of nuisance, that affects the local population.
-This is caused due to urban and industrial activities that co-exist in the same area at the same time.
+This is caused due to urban and industrial activities that co-exist at the same area over time

 D-Noses role and aims

 The reasons we selected the western part of Thessaloniki is because the area suffers from an unmapped and everlasting issue of odour nuisance.
 The aim is to map and frame the problem, thus helping the local authorities take action towards the tackling of the issue.
 Local stakeholders were identified through interviews and field visits at the area of interest.
 The observations with the use of Odour Collect along with meteorological and ambient air quality data will be collected and correlated, in order to reach to conclusions.

 An active network of key stakeholders has been established.
 Local governmental authorities, researchers, local universities and residents of the affected area have been identified as key stakeholders.